 Clinical Guidance for managing COVID-19 positive pregnant women / people in the community

-With COVID-19 in the community, guidance has been updated to support the provision of safe and integrated maternity care.
+There are a range of documents that have been reviewed and updated accordingly to support the provision of safe and integrated maternity care.

 The pathway and the care framework are intended to be used together.